CatalysmsServerManager/docs/docs/en/CSMM/configuration-examples.md

     You could add new custom commands, one for players like $healme one for admins like $heal PLAYERNAME

     "healme" is the String you need to call in your custom command.
-It will give a player godmode for a given time (in seconds) use the wait() command.
+It will give a player godmode for a given time (in seconds) using the wait() command.

     Example: